Membership

 Membership Selection

-The date, time and venue will be decided nearer the time.
-Voting is by a team of experienced Artists.
+The date, time and venue will be decided nearer the time together with the email contact address for you to apply.

 Portfolio Guidelines